perxpective/Cybersecurity-Therapy/SPIM/SPIM Chapter 2 - Incident Response Framework.md

 - Incident response team provides guidance and advice to other teams without having authority over those teams

 #### Factors to be Considered when Selecting Team Models
+- **Need for 24/7 Availability**
+	- Larger and smaller organisations that support critical infrastructures usually need incident response staff to be available 24/7